-Where people are not able fully to express their wishes and preferences, individuals who are important to them or have legal authority are involved in shaping and directing the care and support plans.
+Where people are not able to fully to express their wishes and preferences, individuals who are important to them or have legal authority are involved in shaping and directing the care and support plans.
 Advocacy support has been sought where appropriate.
 Staff understand the planning process and can support people to navigate this, maximising their involvement.
 Supporting legal documentation is in place to ensure this is being done in a way that protects and upholds people's rights.

 Risk assessments and safety plans are used to enable people rather than restrict people's actions or activities.
+Where restrictions are included as part of an order or court disposal, people understand the impact of this and are supported to comply with relevant conditions.

 People are fully involved in decisions about their current and future care and support needs.
 Their plans and wishes for their life in the future are also fully taken account of.
-Where appropriate, this involves the use of anticipatory (advanced) personal plans.
+Where appropriate, this involves the use of anticipatory (advanced) care plans.
 Multi-disciplinary professional involvement in the care planning and review process may be limited.
 People may not benefit from professional advice because this is not taken account of in the care planning and review process.